Type D personality: Characteristics

 Individuals with a Type D personality have the tendency to experience increased negative emotions across time and situations and tend not to share these emotions with others, because of fear of rejection or disapproval.
 Johan Denollet, professor of Medical Psychology at Tilburg University, Tilburg, The Netherlands, developed the construct based on clinical observations in cardiac patients, empirical evidence, and existing theories of personality.
-The prevalence of Type D personality is 21% in the general population and ranges between 18% to 53% in cardiac patients.
+The prevalence of Type D personality is 21% in the general population and ranges between 18% and 53% in cardiac patients.
+Type D has also been addressed with respect to common somatic complaints in childhood.

+Risk factor in cardiovascular disease patients

 Some early studies found that coronary artery disease (CAD) patients with a Type D personality have a worse prognosis following a myocardial infarction (MI) as compared to patients without a Type D personality.
 In some of these studies, Type D was associated with a 4-fold increased risk of mortality, recurrent MI, or sudden cardiac death, independently of traditional risk factors, such as disease severity.
 However, a number of subsequent, larger scale studies have failed to replicate these findings.
-Consequently, some researchers have argued that these earlier, small (and therefore potentially statistically underpowered) studies that appeared to link Type D personality to mortality in CHD and CVD patients may have inadvertently reached exaggerated or false conclusions.
+Consequently, some researchers have argued that these earlier, small (and therefore potentially statistically underpowered) studies that appeared to link Type D personality to mortality in CAD and CVD patients may have inadvertently reached exaggerated or false conclusions.
+Indeed, a high-powered individual patient data meta-analysis including data from 19 previously published prospective cohort studies, involving more than 11.000 CVD patients, found evidence that Type D is not a risk factor for mortality in CVD patients, while strong evidence was found for Type D personality as a risk factor for the occurrence of adverse events during a median follow-up time of 48 months.

 Assessment

 Type D personality can be assessed by means of a valid and reliable 14-item questionnaire, the Type D Scale (DS14).
 Seven items refer to negative affectivity, and seven items refer to social inhibition.
-People who score 10 points or more on both dimensions are classified as Type D. The DS14 can be applied in clinical practice for the risk stratification of cardiac patients.
+People who score 10 points or more on both dimensions are classified as Type D. Both negative affectivity and social inhibition have been shown to be relatively stable traits across four years.
+The DS14 can be applied in clinical practice for the risk stratification of cardiac patients.

-Type D has also been addressed with respect to common somatic complaints in childhood.
+Various scholars have argued that the relation between Type D personality (high scores on negative affectivity and social inhibition) and an outcome can be conceptualised as a synergy between negative affectivity and social inhibition on the outcome of interest.
+Several methods have been used to statistically model the relation between Type D personality and an outcome measure.
+A crude distinction can be made between dimensional and typological approaches.